MrEliotA/prometheus-policy-autoscaler/README.md

 Prometheus Policy Autoscaler

-Prometheus-driven Kubernetes autoscaler for Laravel-based workloads (web and queues), featuring policy-as-code, PromQL integration, and a complete GitOps-friendly CI/CD pipeline (Jenkins, Helm, Argo CD).
+A Prometheus-driven, policy-as-code Kubernetes autoscaler designed for Laravel-based workloads (web and queues), providing scaling based on real application metrics such as HTTP throughput, latency, queue backlog, MySQL pressure, and Redis memory saturation.

-This controller scales applications based on real signals such as HTTP traffic, queue backlog, MySQL load, and Redis pressure, instead of relying solely on CPU and memory usage.
+This project implements a custom Kubernetes controller that evaluates PromQL-based signals, applies configurable scaling policies, and manages replica adjustments for any Deployment.
+It integrates fully with GitOps flows using Helm and Argo CD and provides an example CI/CD pipeline via Jenkins.

-Table of Contents
+Navigation

 Motivation